OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/TM-What-is-JuiceShop.md

 ## Who

-Participants in the threat modeling track, participants interested in juiceshop, those who want to learn to threat model.
+Participants in the threat modeling track, participants interested in Juice Shop, those who want to learn to threat model.